Mercury: A Code Efficiency Benchmark for Code Large Language Models: Appendix

 \subsection{Sandbox Details}

-\paragraph{Time and Memory Limitation} Each executed code within the sandbox is subject to certain constraints to ensure fair utilization of resources and to prevent any single program from monopolizing the system.
+\paragraph{Time and Memory Limitation.} Each executed code within the sandbox is subject to certain constraints to ensure fair utilization of resources and to prevent any single code from monopolizing the system resource.
 Specifically, there are two primary constraints: a time limit and a memory limit.
 The time limit restricts how long the code can execute before being forcibly terminated, thereby ensuring that no infinite loops or excessively long computations negatively impact the availability of the sandbox.
 The memory limit caps the amount of RAM that a process can consume.
-This measure prevents a single program from exhausting the server's memory resources, which could lead to a denial of service for other users or processes sharing the same infrastructure.
+This measure precludes a single code from exhausting the memory resources, which could lead to a denial of service for subsequent codes.
+In our experiment settings, the timeout limit is 30 seconds, and the memory limit is 2048 MB for each solution execution.

-\paragraph{IO Restriction} To mitigate harmful activities such as unauthorized data access or data exfiltration, the sandbox imposes strict input/output (IO) restrictions.
-These restrictions can include limitations on the size and type of files that can be read from or written to the disk and restrictions on the use of network sockets for sending or receiving data.
-By controlling the IO operations, the sandbox can prevent many common exploits and ensure that the code running within it cannot interfere with other processes or the host system.
+\paragraph{IO Restriction.} To mitigate harmful activities such as unauthorized command execution or data exfiltration, the sandbox imposes strict Input/Output (IO) restrictions.
+These restrictions include limitations on reading from or writing to the disk and restrictions on the use of network sockets for sending or receiving data.
+By controlling the IO operations, the sandbox can prevent many common vulnerabilities and ensure that the code runs without interfering with other processes of the host system.

-\paragraph{Isolated File System} The sandbox employs an isolated file system to provide a safe execution environment for the code.
+\paragraph{Isolated File System.} The sandbox employs an isolated file system to provide a safe execution environment for the code.
 This means that the process running in the sandbox has its virtual file system, which is separated from the host's file system.
 The isolated nature of this file system ensures that even if a process within the sandbox attempts to modify or delete files, these changes will not affect the host system or other sandboxes.
-It acts as a layer of security, protecting the host from potential threats and maintaining the integrity of the overall system.
+It acts as a security layer, protecting the host from potential threats and maintaining the integrity of the overall system.